rsmp-nordic/rsmp/documentation/collecting_message.md

 ```

 ### With collection
-If you provide `:collect` options, it will be used to construct a StatusUpdateCollector for collecting the relevant status messages.
+If you provide `:collect` options, it will be used to construct a StatusCollector for collecting the relevant status messages.
 When collection completes the collector is returned in the `:collector` key:

 ```ruby
 options = {